 The Laser Doesn’t Affect Your Surrounding Skin

 A common concern when undergoing laser tattoo removal treatments is the lasting effects it will have on the skin.
 Lasers have many settings and are designed to target pigment that was embedded in the skin.
 People with darker skin are typically concerned about hyperpigmentation, which can occur if poor equipment or an inexperienced technician performs your treatments.
 Laser tattoo removal should not remove the color from your skin, nor should it remove freckles or beauty marks.
+The highly trained staff at our laser and cosmetic centers are happy to answer any questions you may have.

 Your Ink Isn’t as Deep as You Think